cheahannah/cheahannah/README.md

 - 👋 Hi, I’m @cheahannah
-- 👀 I’m interested in: sewing, fashion, painting, reading
+- 👀 I’m interested in: data & privacy ethics, utilizing data better in the entertainment industry
-- 🌱 I’m currently learning: Javascript, React, fishing/crabbing, ASL
+- 🌱 I’m currently learning: Javascript, React, fishing/crabbing
-- 📫 How to reach me: [@xirimpi](https://twitter.com/xirimpi) on Twitter!
+- 📫 How to reach me: cheahannah@gmail.com

 <!---
 cheahannah/cheahannah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.